-I love Amass as much for the surroundings and interior design as for the food.
+We love Amass as much for the surroundings and interior design as for the food.
 Located all the way out at Refshaleøen, it’s an escape from Copenhagen city.
-Matt Orlando has built an urban oasis in the backyard of an old shipyard building, where he grows his own flowers, herbs, berries and vegetables.
-Go here for lunch to enjoy the garden in daylight like we did.
-Or book a dinner table if you want to experience the cosy atmosphere of post-dinner coffee by a bonfire.
+Matt Orlando has built an urban oasis in the backyard of an old shipyard building, where he grows his own flowers, herbs, berries, and vegetables.
+Go here for lunch to enjoy the garden in daylight as we did.
+Or book a dinner table if you want to experience the cozy atmosphere of post-dinner coffee by a bonfire.

 Inderhavnsbroen Connects Amass to the City

 After all, Amass is not that far away anymore.
 The new Inderhavnsbroen that connects Nyhavn with Christianshavn shortens the journey from about 20 down to 7 minutes on a bike from Kongens Nytorv.
 In addition, this route is a lot less traffic-y than Knippelsbro and almost free of cars.
 If you’re lucky you might be able to drop by Amass for the excellent AFC, Amass Fried Chicken, which can be enjoyed for lunch either in the bar inside or garden outside.
 Be sure to check if it’s available on the current day, though.

 Ever since Orlando left his position as head chef at Noma he has worked on his “green project.”
 The philosophy is a holistic approach to food with a strong focus on the environment.
 His main tools are the on-site garden, the strict priority of local and organic ingredients, as well as minimizing ingredient waste.
 Leftover bread is soaked in vinegar and made into crisps.
 Instead of throwing away the coffee grounds, they incorporate them into flatbreads and cakes.
 For more on this topic, you should check out the TV program that my good friend Maj-Britt from Spiselandslaget has made for Matkanalen.
 The first episode of “Den Grønne Gren” is set at Amass.